Healing Voices on the Way to Re-discovery

 And the sorrow that you know

 I invite you to reflect on the heroes in your life.
 What qualities do they possess?
-How do they move through the world?
-What about them awes and inspires you?
-Now, consider that all the qualities and ways of being they demonstrate are within you, too.
+How do they navigate the world?
+What about them inspires and awe you?
+Now, consider that all the qualities and ways of being they demonstrate are also within you.

-I leave you with some food for thought: Could it be that you are not any less than the heroes that you admire(d)?
-What if the beliefs that you are not like them are the 'villains' here?
-What if these healing voices are reminders of your path to rediscovering your wholeness?
-How are you already being your own hero right now??
+I leave you with some food for thought: Could it be that you are not any less than the heroes you admire?
+What if the beliefs that say you are not like them are the real 'villains'?
+What if these healing thoughts are reminders of your journey to rediscovering your wholeness?
+How are you already being your own hero right now?

 Quote source: Counsellor's Guide to Park's Inner Child Therapy by Penny Parks (p.160).